top of page

 The "Invisible Shield" for Your Home: Washington Homestead Exemption

-How to Take Advantage of the Washington Homestead Exemption in 2026 In the world of personal finance, most people focus on building equity.
+In the world of personal finance, most people focus on building equity.
 But few focus on protecting it.
 Whether you are navigating a rough financial patch or just planning for the future, here is how you can shield most or all of your home’s value from creditors.
-If you own a home in Washington State, you are sitting on one of the most robust legal protections in the country: the Homestead Exemption.
-Since 2

 Gregory R. Hill